 The License Business of Polyester Chemical Recycling Technology

-ITOCHU Corporation, Teijin Limited, and JGC Holdings Corporation have signed a joint agreement on the license business of polyester chemical recycling technology from discarded polyester textile products.
+ITOCHU Corporation, Teijin Limited, and JGC Holdings Corporation have signed agreement to establish a joint venture company, RePEaT Co., Ltd. (hereinafter "RePEaT"), to license technology for the chemical recycling of polyester products.